pylint-dev/pylint/doc/index.rst

 Pylint analyses your code without actually running it.
 It checks for errors, enforces a coding standard, looks for `code smells`_, and can make suggestions about how the code could be refactored.

-Project that you might want to use alongside pylint include flake8_ (faster and simpler checks with very few false positives), mypy_, pyright_ or pyre_ (typing checks), bandit_ (security oriented checks), black_ and isort_ (auto-formatting), autoflake_ (automated removal of unused import or variable), pyupgrade_ (automated upgrade to newer python syntax) and
+Projects that you might want to use alongside pylint include flake8_ (faster and simpler checks with very few false positives), mypy_, pyright_ or pyre_ (typing checks), bandit_ (security oriented checks), black_ and isort_ (auto-formatting), autoflake_ (automated removal of unused import or variable), pyupgrade_ (automated upgrade to newer python syntax) and